64th (Northumbrian) Heavy Anti-Aircraft Regiment, Royal Artillery: Battle of Britain

 Tyneside, Wearside, and Teesside were important strategic targets because of their high concentrations of heavy industry and ports.
 During the early part of the Battle of Britain, German day and night air raids and mine laying began along the East Coast of England, intensifying throughout June 1940.
-Thereafter the Luftwaffe concentrated on Royal Air Force (RAF) sites in the South of England, with occasional raids on the North East, such as the period 12–15 August.
+Thereafter, the Luftwaffe concentrated on Royal Air Force (RAF) sites in the South of England, with occasional raids on the North East, such as the period 12–15 August.

 On 15 August, in the belief that the defences of NE England had been denuded, Luftflotte 5 attacked across the North Sea from bases in Occupied Norway.
 Some 65 Heinkel He 111 bombers of Kampfgeschwader 26 escorted by 35 Messerschmitt Bf 110 Zerstörer fighters of Zerstörergeschwader 76 were picked up on radar and ambushed by fighters of No. 13 Group RAF before they reached the coast.
 Those bombers that succeeded in breaking through then split into two groups, one being engaged by the guns of the Tyne GDA the other by the Tees GDA.
 Bombs were widely scattered and only at Sunderland was any major damage inflicted.
-KG 26 lost 8 bombers and 7 fighters for no loss to the RAF, in 'one of the most successful air actions of the war'.
+KG 26 lost 8 bombers and ZG 76 lost 7 fighters, for no loss to the RAF, in 'one of the most successful air actions of the war'.

 By 21 August, the Tyne GDA had 50 HAA guns in position.

 Blitz

 The Battle of Britain was followed by the Luftwaffe 's night Blitz on London and other industrial cities during the winter of 1940–41.
 Again, NE England escaped the worst of this, but hundreds of people died during the Newcastle Blitz and there were other notable air raids on Tyneside on 9 April and Sunderland on 25 April.

 AA Command was now reaching its peak strength: the regiment provided the cadre for a new 404 HAA Bty formed on 12 December 1940 at 211th HAA Training Rgt, Oswestry, which joined 123rd HAA Rgt.
 427 HAA Battery, formed at 211th HAA Training Rgt on 24 April 1941 from a cadre supplied by 54th (City of London) HAA Rgt, then joined 64th (Northumbrian) on 22 July.
-Meanwhile, the regiment had also supplied the cadre for 431 HAA Bty formed on 8 May 1941 at 210th HAA Training Rgt, Oswestry.
+Meanwhile, the regiment had also supplied the cadre for 431 HAA Bty, which was formed on 8 May 1941 at 210th HAA Training Rgt, Oswestry.
 This battery joined 64 HAA Rgt on 6 August to replace 427, which had been transferred on to 101st HAA Rgt.